COP26 in the final hours of climate negotiations - Up News Info

 7:38 p.m.

 The delegation offices at the summit complex are mainly quiet.
 Two of China’s leading negotiators are seen milling about in their office, while not far away a pair of U.S. negotiators walk down the hall with sandwiches.
 All expectations are for a very long night as several major differences around ratcheting up emissions cuts pledges and how to deal with carbon markets and funding for poor countries remain.
-(Reporting by Valerie Volcovici and Jake Spring; Editing by David Gregorio)
+(Reporting by Valerie Volcovici and Jake Spring; Editing by David Gregorio and Jan Harvey)

 Advertisement